lipemat/go-live-update-urls/readme.txt

 1. Typical settings page.
 The verbiage will change slightly depending on your database structure

 == Changelog ==
+= 6.0.0 =
+* Entirely new code structure.
+* Removed all deprecated code and filters.
+* Improved filter and action names.
+* Improved performance.

 = 5.3.0 =
 * Display error message when no tables are selected during update.
 * Fix bug when updating columns which are name the same as MySQL commands.